The old saying ” save some money for a rainy day” has never been more true.

 Can you reduce staff hours or salon hours and condense the working week?

-This crisis is going to hurt some salon owners financially and they will feel cash flow pain like never before.
-They have run their salons with too much luxury and freedom.
+This crisis is going to hurt some salon owners financially and they will feel cashflow-pain like never before.
+They have run their salons up to now with too much luxury and freedom.

 Now is the time to set up systems to keep as many clients as you can.
 This is what we call ‘foundation building’ and many salons I see that wing it week-to-week, without foundations will be hurting right now.
 You can survive this and now is the time to tighten your belt with most bills and wages.
 Look at your staff and see where they need help, work on the client journey and give both your staff and clients more love.